 The underwriting agreement also provides that between the date of this prospectus supplement and the closing date specified on the cover page of this prospectus supplement, United and UAL shall not, without J.P.
-Morgan Securities Inc.'s and Morgan Stanley & Co.
-Incorporated's prior written consent, offer, sell or enter into any agreement to sell (as public debt securities registered under the Securities Act (other than the

-Certificates) or as debt securities which may be resold in a transaction exempt from the registration requirements of the Securities Act in reliance on Rule 144A thereunder and which are marketed through the use of a disclosure document containing substantially the same information as a prospectus for similar debt securities registered under the Securities Act), any equipment notes, pass through certificates, equipment trust certificates or equipment purchase certificates secured by aircraft owned by United or UAL (or rights relating thereto).
+Morgan Securities Inc.'s, Morgan Stanley & Co.
+Incorporated's and Goldman, Sachs & Co.'s prior written consent, offer, sell or enter into any agreement to sell (as public debt securities registered under the Securities Act (other than the Certificates) or as debt securities which may be resold in a transaction exempt from the registration requirements of the Securities Act in reliance on Rule 144A thereunder and which are marketed through the use of a disclosure document containing substantially the same information as a prospectus for similar debt securities registered under the Securities Act), any equipment notes, pass through certificates, equipment trust certificates or equipment purchase certificates secured by aircraft owned by United or UAL (or rights relating thereto).

 From time to time in the ordinary course of their respective businesses, the underwriters and certain of their respective affiliates may engage in investment and commercial banking or other transactions of a financial nature with United and UAL, including the provision of certain advisory services and the making of loans to us and our affiliates.
-Morgan Stanley Bank, N.A., an affiliate of Morgan Stanley & Co.
-Incorporated, will act as the initial Liquidity Provider.
+Affiliates of Goldman, Sachs & Co. will act as the initial Liquidity Provider and Liquidity Guarantor.
 JPMorgan Chase Bank, N.A., an affiliate of J.P.
 Morgan Securities Inc., will act as Depositary.

-United expects that delivery of the Certificates will be made against payment therefor on or about the closing date specified on the cover page of this prospectus supplement, which will be the Business Day following the date hereof (this settlement cycle being referred to as T+ ).
-Under Rule 15c6 1 of the SEC under the Securities Exchange Act of 1934, as amended, trades in the secondary market generally are required to settle in three business days, unless the parties to the trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade certificates on the next succeeding business day will be required, by virtue of the fact that the certificates initially will settle in T+ , to specify an alternate settlement cycle at the time of any trade to prevent a failed settlement and should consult their own advisor.
+United expects that delivery of the Certificates will be made against payment therefor on or about the closing date specified on the cover page of this prospectus supplement, which will be the sixth Business Day following the date hereof (this settlement cycle being referred to as T+6).
+Under Rule 15c6-1 of the SEC under the Securities Exchange Act of 1934, as amended, trades in the secondary market generally are required to settle in three business days, unless the parties to the trade expressly agree otherwise.
+Accordingly, purchasers who wish to trade certificates on the date of pricing or the next two succeeding business days will be required, by virtue of the fact that the certificates initially will settle in T+6, to specify an alternate settlement cycle at the time of any trade to prevent a failed settlement and should consult their own advisor.